 Robin Cook, the Leader of the Commons and a former Foreign Secretary, resigns from the UK government on 17th March, saying that he "can't accept collective responsibility for the decision to commit Britain... to military action in Iraq without international agreement or domestic support."

 Chicago wins the Oscar for Best Picture at the 75th Academy Awards ceremony on 23rd March.

 The largest Sikh temple outside India is opened in Southall on 30th March.

 ||A ban on smoking in restaurants and bars is introduced in New York City on 1st April.

-The World Health Organisation issues a warning on 2nd April advising travellers to avoid Hong Kong and the Chinese province of Guangdong, following the outbreak of a new and deadly flu-like virus, Severe Acute Respiratory Syndrome (SARS).
+The World Health Organization (WHO) issues a warning on 2nd April advising travellers to avoid Hong Kong and the Chinese province of Guangdong, following the outbreak of a new and deadly flu-like virus, Severe Acute Respiratory Syndrome (SARS).
 A further warning follows on 23rd April advising travellers to avoid Toronto, Beijing and the Chinese province of Shanxi.

 US armed forces liberate Baghdad on 9th April.
 In Fardous Square US Marines help an angry crowd to pull down a giant statue of Saddam Hussein.

 On 7th April, following a month-long trial, Major Charles Ingram, his wife Diana and lecturer Tecwen Whittock are found guilty of cheating their way to the top prize on the TV quiz show Who Wants To Be A Millionaire?

 Reg Bundy, better known on the London gay scene as Her Imperial Highness Regina Fong, dies from cancer on 15th April, aged 57.